ESPRESSO on VLT: An Instrument for Exoplanet Research: Exoplanet science with ESPRESSO

 \section{Exoplanet science with ESPRESSO}

-The main scientific drivers of ESPRESSO are: (i) search for rocky planets; (ii) measure the variation of physical constants; and (iii) analyse the chemical composition of stars in nearby galaxies.
-We refer to \citet{pep14AN} for details on (ii) and (iii), as well as very challenging additional scientific topics that ESPRESSO will be able to address.
+The main scientific drivers of ESPRESSO are: (i) search for rocky planets; and (ii) measure the variation of physical constant.
+We refer to \citet{pep14AN, pep21} for details on (ii), as well as very challenging additional scientific topics that ESPRESSO will address, as e.g. the use of the ESPRESSO RV stability to investigate long-period binarity in extremely iron-poor stars~\citep{agu22,agu23,mol23}.

+The ESPRESSO Guaranteed Time Observations (GTO)~\citep{pep21} were executed between October 2018 and September 2023, and were organized in four main groups: (i) WG1: blind search for exoplanets; (ii) WG2: atmospheric characterization of giant exoplanets via transmission spectroscopy; (iii) WG3: mass measurements of transiting exoplanets discovered by K2 and TESS; (iv) WG4: fundamental constants from QSO observations.

-One of the main scientific topics in the next decades is the search and charaterization of terrestrial planets in the habitable zone of their host stars, and one of the main drivers of the new generation of extremely large telescopes is the detection of their atmospheres~\citep[see e.g.][]{mar16}.
-At the end of the 90's and the beginning of last decade, high-resolution spectroscopic monitoring of stars yielded many detections of Jupiter like planets.
-Only after 2003, the HARPS~\citep{may03} spectrograph installed at the 3.6-m ESO telescope in La Silla Observatory (Chile) opened a new window on the domain of Neptune and super-Earth like planets (see the {\it Review} by Pepe et al. in this {\it HandBook of Exoplanets}).
-This instrument (with a resolving power of $R\sim115,000$) is contained inside a vacuum vessel and uses a simultaneous calibration reference that allows to correct for (small) instrumental drifts due to (also small) changes of temperature and pressure, providing an extreme long-term RV precision below the 1 \ms (see Fig.~\ref{figtaucet}).
-Already in 2004 the discovery of a super-Earth with a minimum mass of about only 10~$M_{\rm E}$ orbiting the G-type star $\mu$~Arae~\citep{san04} demonstrated the impressive capabilities of the HARPS instrument.
+One of the main scientific topics in the next decades is the search and charaterization of terrestrial planets in the habitable zone of their host stars, and one of the main drivers of the new generation of extremely large telescopes is the detection of their atmospheres~\citep[see e.g.][]{mar16, pal23}.
+At the end of the 90's and the following decade, the monitoring of stars using high-resolution spectroscopy yielded many detections of Jupiter like planets.
+Only after 2003, the HARPS spectrograph installed at the 3.6-m ESO telescope in La Silla Observatory (Chile) opened a new window on the domain of Neptune and super-Earth like planets (see the {\it Review} by Pepe et al. in this {\it HandBook of Exoplanets},~\citet{pep18haex}).
+This instrument (with a resolving power of $R\sim115,000$) is contained inside a vacuum vessel and uses a simultaneous calibration reference that allows to correct for (small) instrumental drifts due to (also small) changes of temperature and pressure, providing an extreme long-term RV precision below the 1~\ms~\citep[see Fig. 1 in][]{pep14AN}.
+The ESPRESSO instrument has confirmed the late G-type dwarf star $\tau$ Ceti as a RV standard where the roughly 1~\ms RV variation is mostly caused by the stellar activity~(see Fig.~\ref{figtaucet}).
+Already in 2004 the discovery of a super-Earth with a minimum mass of about only 10~\mearth\ orbiting the G-type star $\mu$~Arae~\citep{san04} demonstrated the impressive capabilities of the HARPS instrument.
 Since then, and thanks to its precision, HARPS has provided the discovery of most of the sub-Neptunian mass planets with masses down to a few Earth-masses inducing RV semi-amplitudes as low as 0.5 \ms~\citep[see e.g.][]{pep11}.